GMohammadAli/ChatApplication/README.md

                   c]Real Time Group Chat Interactions between users. d]Real Time Status update of users, like Available, Offline or Online(Number Of Statuses to be decided.

     Frontend in ReactJS
     Backend in ExpressJS and NodeJs
     Database in MongoDB

-Packages planned to use Socket.io.
+    Packages planned to use Socket.io, Redux, etc.

+    Chat Architecture Protocols yet to be decided - But REST API is must!